BlackHatDevX/Head-Space-Checker/README.md

 ![GitHub contributors](https://img.shields.io/github/contributors/BlackHatDevX/Head-Way-Checker)
 ![GitHub license](https://img.shields.io/github/license/BlackHatDevX/Head-Way-Checker)

 HeadWay Checker is an open-source account checker developed by JashGro and Bin_WorldXD.
-It allows you to check the premium status of HeadSpace accounts.
+It allows you to check the premium status of HeadWay accounts.

 ## Table of Contents